enram/bird-migration-flow-visualization/README.md

 2. [Bird migration altitude profiles](https://lifewatch-inbo.cartodb.com/tables/bird_migration_altitude_profiles/public) and [radar locations](https://lifewatch-inbo.cartodb.com/tables/radars/public) data are hosted on CartoDB.
 3. Bird migration data are aggregated on time interval (20 minutes) and altitude band (200-1600m, above 1600m), averaging `u_speed` and `v_speed` of the general movement for each radar/altitude/interval, with a threshold (see [SQL](documentation/aggregate-data.sql)).
 4. Data are retrieved via the [CartoDB API](http://developers.cartodb.com/documentation/apis-overview.html).
-5. A grid with interpolated `u_speed` and `v_speed` is generated based on the data from the 5 radars.
+5. A grid with interpolated `u_speed` and `v_speed` is generated based on the data from the 5 radars using inverse distance weighting.
 6. Particles are released in the grid with a randomized position and age.
 7. When the animation is in play modus, the interpolation grid is periodically recalculated based on data from a new time interval.
 New and existing particles use the new grid to navigate.